 While we are starting to understand just how much more prevalent unidentified cancers may be in women undergoing hysterectomies or fibroid removal, the actual risk of morcellation spreading unidentified cancer is nothing new.
 In fact, the risk of morcellation spreading cancer has been a known risk for decades.

 Despite this known risk, far too many women who underwent morcellation were not warned about the risk before their procedures.
 The attorneys at Baron & Budd believe that fault lies not with patient’s doctors but with pharmaceutical companies who should have made the risks better understood for doctors and their patients.
 The risk of power morcellators spreading cancerous tumors in a woman’s body is serious, which is why we believe that the manufacturers of these devices should have taken it upon themselves to protect the health of patients by spreading awareness of the known risks.

-We encourage you to contact one of our law firm at 866-520-2755 or contact us here as soon as you can as this is a time-sensitive issue.
+We encourage you to contact one of our power morcellator attorneys at 866-520-2755 or contact us online as soon as possible, as this is a time-sensitive issue.
 Several models of power morcellators are on the market.
-Johnson & Johnson has already withdrawn their power morcellators from the market.
+Johnson & Johnson has already withdrawn theirs.